Verde Island Passage: Conservation alarms

 The other main contributor to sustained marine diversity is the damage caused by commercial vessels and other ferries using the passage on a daily basis.
 It is common that commercial vehicles discharge various pollutants into the waters on which the municipalities and other local bodies have no control.
 In stormy times, large vehicles are seen anchoring to the corals in the area causing damage to them.
 The conservation message has to be put cross to major commercial shipping lines and the crews need to be educated on the diversity of the Verde Passage and the dire need for its protection.
 There are other major issues that affect the sustainability of the Verde Passage.
-The heavy use of agro-chemicals (pesticides and chemical fertilizer) in the up-stream of Batangas River and the resultant wash off down the river and finally into the Batangas Bays is a serious issue that warrants attention.
+The heavy use of agro-chemicals (pesticides and chemical fertilizer) in the up-stream of Batangas River and the resultant wash off down the river and finally into the Batangas Bay is a serious issue that warrants attention.
 The discharge of urban waste and grey water in Puerto Galera and other urban areas into the numerous bays around the passage is yet another major issue.
 The treatment of grey water and septic effluent is not practiced which is a huge concern.
 The growing tourism aggravates this problem.

 The area has more than 300 species of corals, which is considered one of the largest concentrations of corals in the country, or possibly, the whole world.
 Coral health is generally good, though the effects of global warming and increased pollution, may still lead to a drop in diversity.
 The Verde Island passage is located next to Batangas Bay which is rapidly becoming a major refining and petrol chemical center in the Philippines.
 Until now, no infrastructure is in place to contain a major oil, or chemical spill.